itzsrv/itzsrv-weblog-prod/content/posts/false-negatives.md

 ##### A good read to understand the impact of false negatives:

-During _World War II_, numerous fighter planes were getting hit by anti-aircraft guns.
+During World War II, numerous fighter planes were getting hit by anti-aircraft guns.

 Air Force officers wanted to add some protective armor/shield to the planes.
 The question was "where"?